Sunday, March 31 ~ 11:00 am (In person and on Zoom)

-On Zoom: For those who would like to participate in Sunday Worship on Zoom, please meet us in the Arlington Street Zoom Room!
+On Zoom: For those who would like to participate virtually, please meet us in the Arlington Street Zoom Room!
 Join with video at tinyurl.com/ASCZoom or participate by phone by dialing (929) 436-2866.
 For either option, the meeting ID is 895 886 6876.

 Join the Arlington Street Zoom Room